AlexMili/isVirtual/README.md

-**isVirtual** is a very simple tool to detect if the current script is within a virtual environment.
+**isVirtual** is a tool to detect if the current directory is linked to a virtual environment, get the config of this env and more.
+Work with venv, virtualenv, pipenv, poetry and soon hatch and pdm.

-# Disclaimer

-The goal of this project was to play around with the process to publish to [Pypi](https://pypi.org).
-The code of this module is coming from this [stackoverflow thread](https://stackoverflow.com/questions/1871549/how-to-determine-if-python-is-running-inside-a-virtualenv).

-If you find use cases in which it doesn't work please open an [issue](https://github.com/AlexMili/isVirtual/issues).
-I intend to maintain this small package even if it can be seen as *"useless"*.

 # Install